Start planning your trip

 "What do I do with this?"
 "How do I eat this?"
 "What on earth is this black strip covering the rice...?"

-A rice ball is a Japanese fast food consisting of rice, a filling, and seaweed.
+Many rice balls in Japan contain rice, a savory filling, and seaweed.
 The ingredient used as a filling may be Japanese apricot (ume), kelp (kombu), cod roe (tarako), or salmon (sake).
 The combination of this ingredient with rice allows you to enjoy a solid flavor along with plain rice.
 The black strip covering the rice ball is edible seaweed (nori).

 Let's learn how to open a rice ball.
 After you read this, you have nothing to fear about convenience store onigiri!